BoTaylorZhou/BoTaylorZhou.github.io/_pages/about.md

 Whether you’re an researcher or a student, I’d love to hear from you.
 I'm always open to new ideas, collaborations, and conversations about shaping the future of AI for transport and AI for rational inattention.

 ## 💡 Research & Proposals
-I have completed a research projected granted by National Nature Science Foundation of China, and a research projected granted by Nature Science Foundation of Chongqing.
+I have completed a research project granted by National Nature Science Foundation of China, and a research project granted by Nature Science Foundation of Chongqing.
 I welcome opportunities to co-develop research projects and grant proposals that connect academic insights with real-world impact.

 ## 🎤 Talks & Workshops
 I offer tailored presentations, workshops, and guest lectures for academic audiences on AI for transport and AI for rational inattention.